mattias-p/linky/README.md

 Motivation
 ----------

-Maintaining Markdown documentation you often end up having lots of links to keep up to date.
+Maintaining Markdown documentation you often end up with lots of links to tend to.
-Linky checks all of the links and singles out the broken ones so you can fix them.
+Linky extracts all links and checks them, pointing out the broken ones so you can fix them.
 Specifically, linky was created to ease maintenance of Markdown documentation on Github.